Howard1181/GPS-Denied-Localization-for-UAVs-with-Feature-Mathcing_Cpp/README.md

 # GPS-Denied-Localization-for-UAVs-with-Feature-Mathcing
 This repository implements a GPS-denied UAV localization algorithm based on KAZE feature matching and image correction, designed as a Software-In-the-Loop (SIL) simulation platform.
 The system enables UAVs to localize themselves using aerial imagery and onboard sensors (IMU/INS) without relying on GPS signals.

+## Overview
 To closely simulate the communication between real UAV hardware and the localization algorithm, this platform uses multi-threading and socket-based data exchange to emulate real-time data flow between the UAV (sensor data publisher) and the perception algorithm (localization estimator).
 This design helps verify algorithm performance under realistic communication conditions and system constraints.

-## Overview
-This project was developed to bridge the gap between algorithm theory and practical deployment by simulating the system in a UAV onboard environment via SIL.
-The implementation includes multithreaded real-time processing and socket-based communication, emulating real-world UAV data flow between sensors and compute nodes.

 ![System Architecture](img/system_arch.png)